Good fun and good value: free and low-cost ideas for the summer holidays

 Check out your local leisure centre - they usually offer a wide variety of summer courses and activity days for children, from arts and crafts to specific sports, that don't cost much.
 Find your local sports facilities through local.direct.gov.uk.

-Tesco and the FA have combined forces to offer free football coaching sessions for 5-11 year olds of all abilities this summer.
+Lidl and the FA have combined forces to offer football coaching sessions for 5-11 year olds of all abilities this summer, which are accessible for a small fee.

 • Big screen, small cost